rodrigodzf/Jack-Audio-For-Unity/README.md

 As an 'effect', you can add the 'Jack Send' effect to the appropiate Mixer Group.

 Additionally an instance of JackMultiplexer must be present in the Scene at all times.

+### Caveats

+If the Unity window loses focus then the sound will stop.
+To prevent this you can check the *Run in Background* checkbox in player settings.